-There are currently between 200,000 and 250,000 British retirees living in Europe, with many more spread out across the rest of the world.
+There are currently around 207,000 British retirees living in Europe, with many more spread out across the rest of the world.

 Some of them will be back in places they know well.
 Maybe they have dual citizenship, or have moved back to the country they grew up in.
 They’ll return to a lifestyle they know and love.
 Others will be enjoying new experiences, from the joys of exploring another culture’s food and drink, to the mental workout of learning a new language.

 But retiring abroad needs a fair bit of advance planning.
 You’ll have to think about everything, from getting the right visas to setting up a local bank account.
 Making sure you can get your pension if you live abroad will be a key part of that.